 Heather Ogden in physical therapy.
 Photo by Karolina Kuras.

 As Director of the Dancer Wellness Programme, Marla Pichler oversees and coordinates the complementary health services for The National Ballet of Canada’s dancers.
-Here, Marla shares the evolving challenges of the pandemic and the company’s preparations for a long-anticipated return to the stage.
+Here, Marla shares the evolving challenges of the pandemic and the company’s preparations for a long-anticipated return to live performance.

 What were some of the challenges the dancers faced during the lockdowns and periods of self-isolation?